callstack/ReactNativeNotes/README.md

 </p>

-This project is a demonstration application that presents abilites and skills of [Callstack](https://callstack.com) company in creating React Native Windows **desktop** applications.
+This project explores possibilities of React Native Windows as a framework for building desktop apps.

 ### **Content** ###
 * [Description](#Description)